 This Colorado miner sits outside his cabin with the required quota of dogs.
 Note the contrast between the major mining operation on the mountain behind the cabin, and the simple gold pan to the right of the miner.

-The following image is an early view of a cabin in California’s Sierra Nevada Range in 1866.
+The above image is an early view of a cabin in California’s Sierra Nevada Range in 1866.
 Note the very steep roof – an indication that this location received heavy winter snow accumulation.

 The gold rush at Nome, Alaska presented new challenges to miners struggling to survive in a very severe climate.
 No trees grow at Nome, so materials for shelter had to be brought in at great expense, or scavenged from wherever they could be found.

-The following photo captures an old-time miner at his cabin built of driftwood at Nome ca. 1905.
+The photo above captures an old-time miner at his cabin built of driftwood at Nome ca. 1905.

-….they may want to instead spend their time at this cabin – Miner’s Cabin Saloon at Baker City Oregon.
-This 1890s photo illustrates that the miner’s cabin captured the imagination of the public at a time when miners were still building cabins in newer districts.
+This 1890s photo of the Miner’s Cabin Saloon at Baker City Oregon illustrates that the miner’s cabin captured the imagination of the public at a time when miners were still building cabins in newer districts.